omar-nema/omar-nema.github.io/_projects/thesis.md

     </div>

     <div class="block-text">
-        <p>Although devices to stimulate, record, and interpret electrical signals from movement are reliable, the exact input parameters and locations for stimulation devices are not usually known for experiments involving primates. <span class="underline">Researchers rely on visual/empirical observation for stimulation, which is unreliable and cruel to test animals</span>
+        <p>Although devices to stimulate, record, and interpret electrical signals from movement are reliable, the exact input parameters and locations for stimulation devices are not usually known for experiments involving primates. <span class="highlight-grey">Researchers rely on visual/empirical observation for stimulation, which is unreliable and cruel to test animals</span>
         </p>
    </div>